-Debian 9 and 10 unlock luks root at boot via ssh
+Debian 9-12 unlock luks root at boot via ssh

 apt-get install -yy dropbear-initramfs cryptsetup-initramfs lvm2